marcuskeenan/Catalog/README.md

 ## Set up the database
 Now type **python database_setup.py** to initialize the database.
+This will create a sqlite database called catalog.db.

 ## Add fake data to the database
 Type **python seedatabase.py** to populate the database with categories and items.
-(Optional)
+(Optional) This will seed the database with some catalog categories and associated items.

 ## Run the application
 Type **python application.py** to run the Flask web server.
 In your browser visit **http://localhost:5000** to view the catalog app.
-You should be able to view, add, edit, and delete catalog items and categories.
+After loggin in, you should be able to view, add, edit, and delete catalog items and categories.